Krassnig/CodeDraw/INTRODUCTION.md

 ![06 Points, lines and curves](https://user-images.githubusercontent.com/24553082/153450804-cc0835d2-e5d4-4ac2-9e49-0d4da78a60fe.png)

-Points, Lines and Curves:
+Points, lines and curves:
 - `drawPoint(double x, double y)`
 - `drawLine(double startX, double startY, double endX, double endY)`
 - `drawCurve(double startX, double startY, double controlX, double controlY, double endX, double endY)`
 - `drawBezier(double startX, double startY, double controlX1, double controlY1, double controlX2, double controlY2, double endX, double endY)`
 - `drawArc(double centerX, double centerY, double radius, double startRadians, double sweepRadians)`

-## Modifying the Way Things are Drawn
+## Styling Shapes

-CodeDraw has a number of properties that change the way shapes are drawn.
+CodeDraw has several properties that modify the way shapes are drawn.
 You can access these properties through getters and setters.
-Getters and Setter are methods that always start with the word `get` and `set` respectively.
+Getters and Setter are methods that always start with the word `get` and `set`, respectively.
-For example, you can read the currently used color by calling the `getColor()` method and change the color by calling the `setColor(Color newColor)` method.
+For example, you can retrieve the currently used color by calling the `getColor()` method and change the color by calling the `setColor(Color newColor)` method.
-`setCorner(Corner newCorner)` changes the way corners of lines and shapes are drawn.
+The `setCorner(Corner newCorner)` method changes the way corners of lines and shapes are drawn.
-To change the radius of the corner on squares and rectangles the `setCornerRadius(double cornerRadius)` property can be used.
+To adjust the radius of corners on squares and rectangles, you can use the `setCornerRadius(double cornerRadius)` property.
-`setLineWidth(double newLineWidth)` can be used to change the thickness of lines, and the thickness of the outlines of shapes.
+The `setLineWidth(double newLineWidth)` method is used to alter the thickness of lines, as well as the thickness of the outlines of shapes.

 ```java
 import codedraw.*;